You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 The most common disease conditions in clinical trials are Alcoholism, Alcohol Drinking, and Sclerosis.
 The leading clinical trial sponsors are MediciNova, University of California, Los Angeles, and National Institute on Drug Abuse (NIDA).

-There are seven hundred and ninety-two US patents protecting this investigational drug and seven international patents.
+There are seven hundred and ninety-one US patents protecting this investigational drug and zero international patents.

 Recent Clinical Trials for Ibudilast